Product Leadership | Folio PM + DesignOps Management

 Team Product Discovery Workshop | 2015

-Lean: Five principles of Kaizen rapid change management to reduce waste, improve productivity, and reach sustained process improvement in organizations:
+Lean: Five principles of Kaizen institute on rapid change management to reduce waste, improve productivity, and reach process improvement in organizations:

 “PIERCE” Team Collaborative Leadership Framework: